 The wind is 12 knots from the north so we pull out the screecher.
 We are motorsailing and doing 5.5 knots into a 0.3 knot current.
 From 0530 the wind increases to 20+ knots, we are doing 6.4 knots into a 0.7 knot current.
 We keep the engine on even though we could sail at perhaps 5.5 knots as we need to average at least 5 knots to get to South Percy Island before dark and we expect to have lighter winds later in the day.
-It is starting to get light now.
+It is starts to get light now.

 The sea is about 0.75 metre from the port quarter.
-At 0600 Kelly took over at the helm and Michael took Veto into our bed as she is much more relaxed here.
+At 0600 Kelly takes over at the helm and Michael takes Veto into our bed as she is much more relaxed here.
 The wind hits at least 24 knots and we do 7.3 knots, even hitting over 8 knots a few times.
 The seas are now quite rough, but it is not too bad since we are basically going with the seas.